aluque/mcstreamer/README.md

 ## Running streamer simulations
 The streamer code `MCStreamer` reads input parameters from a `.toml` file.
-An example is provided in the file `MCStreamer`.
+An example is provided in the file `MCStreamer/samples/input.toml`.
 An example to start a simulation with 32 parallel threads is:

 ```
 julia -t 32 --project=/path/to/jumc/MCStreamer/ /path/to/jumc/MCStreamer/scripts/run.jl input.toml